youssef-ben-letaifa/youssef-ben-letaifa/README.md

 I'm an AI Developer and Intelligent Systems Engineer passionate about creating intelligent solutions that push the boundaries of what's possible.
 With expertise in deep learning, computer vision, and intelligent systems design, I build AI-powered applications that solve complex real-world problems.

-- 🔭 Currently working on cutting-edge AI projects
+-  Currently working on cutting-edge AI projects
-- 🧠 Specializing in Deep Learning & Neural Networks
+-  Specializing in Deep Learning & Neural Networks
-- 🎯 Focused on Computer Vision and NLP applications
+-  Focused on Computer Vision and NLP applications
-- 🎓 Engineering background from INTeK
+- Biomedical Engineering background
-- 🌍 Based in Tunisia
+- Based in Tunisia | Sousse
-- 💡 Always learning and exploring new AI technologies
+- Always learning and exploring new AI technologies

 ---